factorhouse/kafka-local/README.md

 docker run --network=kafka-local_default ...
 ```

-Then connect to the internal hosts that are running on that network
+Then connect to the hosts that are running on that network

 ```
 bootstrap: kafka-1:19092,kafka-2:19093,kafka-3:19094
 ```

-#### `host.docker.internal` Bootstrap
+#### host.docker.internal Bootstrap

 This is a good trick for running a docker container that connects back to a port open on the host machine.